ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

 ## You just need a capable enough computer

-In the [README](README.md) I talk about a small or low-end consumer-grade computer, meaning that you don't need the latest and fastest machine available in the market.
+In this project's [README](README.md) I talk about a small or low-end consumer-grade computer, meaning that you don't need the latest and fastest machine available in the market.
 Any relatively modern small tower or mini PC, or even a normal laptop, could be adequate.
 Still, your computer must meet certain minimum requirements, or it won't be able to run the Kubernetes cluster the way it's explained in this guide.

 > [!NOTE]
 > **Virtualizing the Proxmox VE setup is problematic**\